eda-ricercatore/gulyas-scripts/notes/python.md

 		attributes and methods of a *Python* class, these attributes and methods would not be "imported with starred imports" (**from [module] import \***) \cite[Chapter 7, pp. 146]{Hetland2005}.
+	- *Python* does not have access specifiers;
+		hence, its member variables (attributes) and methods cannot be private nor protected \cite[Appendix A, pp. 552]{Hetland2005}
 + Access and manage polymorphic objects by adhering to its interface (or "protocol" \cite[Chapter 9, pp. 179]{Hetland2005}), which is definied by its list of accessible methods and attributes
 	\cite[Chapter 7, pp. 155]{Hetland2005}.